What does CPR stand for? A Comprehensive Overview

-The critical organs start to fail when the heart stops pumping blood.
-Body tissue starts to die in a matter of minutes, which can lead to death or, worse, brain damage.
+However, the critical organs start to fail when the heart stops pumping blood.
+In fact, body tissue starts to die in a matter of minutes, which can lead to death or, worse, brain damage.

 This refers to the lungs.
 Lungs are mentioned here.
 A person typically breathes 15 to 25 times each minute.
 Your lungs receive the oxygen they need each time you live in.